ExpiredTapWater/INF2004-Project-P3A/README.md

 **Robotic Car Project - Team P3A**

 ## Before Creating Your Own Branch
 Clone the test branch, and try to compile and run on your pico.
 It is a simple Blinky program using FreeRTOS.
+If its working well, then you can build your code on top of it for easier merging later.

 ### Folder Structure
     Main Folder/